cloudnloud/teams/members/iam-swathi.md

            - Ansible
            - Terraform
            - Jenkins
-           -Git, GitHub
+           - Git, GitHub

- #####  familiar with OS:
+ #####  Familiar with OS:
-           - linux and windows
+           - Linux and Windows

-#### *cloud technologies:
+#### *Cloud Technologies:

->  - have a basic knowledge in AWS cloud computing
+>  - Have a basic knowledge in AWS cloud computing

->  - have conceptul knowledge on aws services like Ec2,ELB,EKS,Autoscaling,s3,IAM,
+>  - Have conceptul knowledge on aws services like Ec2,ELB,EKS,Autoscaling,s3,IAM,

  ##Goals:

->  - want to be expertise by learning hands-on
+>  - Want to be expertise by learning hands-on
->  - need to do certifications in respective technologies
+>  - Need to do certifications in respective technologies
->  - need to get a entry-level job and to be devops Architect
+>  - Need to get a entry-level job and to be devops Architect
->  - should be updated with tools in devops
+>  - Should be updated with tools in devops

 > ------->  github id :;    https://github.com/iam-swathi